Here are the top Institutional holders of Penn National Gaming Inc. (PENN) shares

 The top institutional shareholder in the company is FMR, LLC with over 20.55 million shares valued at $1.78 billion.
 The investor’s holdings represent 13.23% of the PENN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 19.26 million shares valued at $1.66 billion to account for 12.40% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 13.87 million shares representing 8.93% and valued at over $1.2 billion, while BAMCO Inc. holds 7.34% of the shares totaling 11.39 million with a market value of $984.12 million.

-The stock witnessed a 10.24% loss in the last 1 month and extending the period to 3 months gives it a 52.37%, and is -5.16% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.07% over the week and 7.32% over the month.
+The stock witnessed a 20.64% loss in the last 1 month and extending the period to 3 months gives it a 70.73%, and is 4.81% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.54% over the week and 6.87% over the month.

 Penn National Gaming Inc. (PENN) Analyst Forecasts